kmutya/kmutya.github.io/_posts/2019-01-30-predmaintenance.md

 <img src="{{ site.url }}{{ site.baseurl }}//images/predmaintenance/arima_1.jpg" alt="something">

-2. If the series is not stationary, make it by differencing (to remove trend) or apply a power transformation (to stablize variance): <- this is the d part:
+2. If the series is not stationary, make it by differencing (to remove trend) or apply a power transformation (to stablize variance): -> this is the d part.

 <img src="{{ site.url }}{{ site.baseurl }}//images/predmaintenance/arima_2.jpg" alt="something">

 3. Plot the ACF/PACF of the stationary series to identify AR/MA order.
 AR or MA terms are needed to correct any autocorrelation that remains in the differenced series.
-The partial autocorrelation at lag k is equal to the estimated AR(k) coefficient in an autoregressive model with k terms and the lag at which the ACF cuts off is the indicated number of MA terms: <- this is the p,q part
+The partial autocorrelation at lag k is equal to the estimated AR(k) coefficient in an autoregressive model with k terms and the lag at which the ACF cuts off is the indicated number of MA terms: -> this is the p,q part.

 <img src="{{ site.url }}{{ site.baseurl }}//images/predmaintenance/arima_3.jpg" alt="something">